 You may prefer to wash your hands in tepid water.
 But did you know that very hot water can break up grease deposits that are lurking in your drain?
 Make sure you run hot water at least once a week.

 However, there’s one time when you should run cold water, not hot: when you run your disposal.
 When you run your disposal with hot water, the hot water could cause the grease to melt and coat the drain.
-Cold water will keep the grease in a solid form so the disposal can break it down.
+Cold water will keep the grease in a solid form so the disposal can break it down and prevent clogging the drain.

 2. Set Grease Aside